- BY Sonia Lenegan

 Where the applicant, the sponsor or a dependent family member has a physical or mental disability, and it is relevant to their finances, independent documentary evidence such as a letter from a doctor should be provided.

 Where documents are not in English or Welsh, they must be provided both in the original language and with a full translation that can be independently verified.
 Figures provided in the online form “must be provided in Great British Pounds (GBP).
 To convert monetary amounts from other currencies into GBP, use the currency converter provided by OANDA”.
-Evidential flexibility in relation to missing evidence can be applied in exceptional circumstances, for example where the other evidence is clear and compelling.

 What happens after the application is decided?

 If a fee waiver is granted, the applicant will be sent a code to use when making their online entry clearance application.
 This must be submitted within 28 calendar days of the date of the fee waiver decision.
-Biometrics (fingerprints and photograph) must then be submitted as usual in order for the application to be valid; otherwise the process may need to be started from scratch.
+Biometrics (fingerprints and photograph) must then be submitted as usual in order for the application to be valid, otherwise the process may need to be started from scratch.

 If refused, there is no right of appeal or reconsideration process available.
 Lawyers advising in such cases will need to consider appropriate next steps, including whether to put in a fresh application or to apply for judicial review.